juxor/afaq/markdown/secE2.md

 That is not all.
 The communal framework would also impact on how industry would develop.
-It would allow eco-technologies to be prioritised in terms of R&amp;D and subsidised in terms of consumption.
+It would allow eco-technologies to be prioritised in terms of R&D and subsidised in terms of consumption.
 No more would green alternatives and eco-technologies be left unused simply because most people cannot afford to buy them nor would their development be under-funded simply because a capitalist sees little profit form it or a politician cannot see any benefit from it.
 It also means that the broad outlines of production are established at the community assembly level while they are implemented in practice by smaller collective bodies which also operate on an egalitarian, participatory, and democratic basis.
 Co-operative workplaces form an integral part of this process, having control over the production process and the best way to implement any general outlines.

 It is for these reasons that anarchists argue that common ownership combined with a use-rights based system of possession is better for the environment as